Jose Garcia Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 8.3 K/9, which ranks 24th in the league.

-- The Braves' 3.73 team ERA ranks seventh among all MLB pitching staffs.
+- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.92).

-- Braves pitchers combine to allow nine home runs (0.8 per game), the eighth-fewest in baseball.
+- The Braves give up the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- Wright starts for the first time this season for the Braves.
+- The Braves will look to Strider (1-0) in his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.